Bishop (Marvel Comics): Chasing the Mutant Messiah

 Bishop managed to escape the X-Men after he seemingly killed their mentor, and stole a nuclear powered bionic arm from Forge equipped with a timeslide device, which he uses to track down Cable and the newborn mutant.
 Upon finding them, he shoots Cable twice before being hindered by a local gang.
 With Cable severely weakened by blood loss, he makes a risky attack before the gang can find heavier weapons.
 He later manages to track down Cable, slaying several mutated beasts in the process, and shoot the Mutant Messiah.
 He also finds that in the future generated by his choice, Cable will be always revered as a messianic figure who tried his best to protect the child and saved humanity from the very beasts that Bishop unwillingly saved Cable from.
 It has been revealed that the Messiah child is still alive and Bishop has been captured by the X-Men.
-In his efforts to kill the child, Bishop has left several traps for Cable throughout the timestream, killing millions in the process, though he doesn't see them as people who actually exist but as people who wouldn't exist or come back to life if he kills Hope.
+In his efforts to kill the child, Bishop has left several traps for Cable throughout the timestream, killing millions in the process, though he does not see them as people who actually exist but as people who would not exist or come back to life if he kills Hope.